 Eco-Cyclogy goes beyond just what companies and brands are doing to recycle innovatively and responsibly.
 Many proactive cities, states, and countries have enacted mandatory recycling laws for their area.
 For instance, by 2019, in the European Union, countries must process 85% of all its electronic waste.

-Manufacturers, consumers, and governments are setting the standards for recycling by keeping old products out of landfills and making them into something new.
+Manufacturers, consumers, and governments are setting the standards for recycling, upcycling, and eco-cycling by keeping old products out of landfills and making them into something new.
 Have you traded in or gave back any of your old electronics or other products?
 Does your employer have any innovative take-back promotions?
 What do you think about the upcycling or eco-cycling trend?